sgibson91/ssi-fellowship/ssi-script.md

 In the morning session, I'd teach the attendees how to use Binder for a their own projects.
 Then in the afternoon, I'd invite them to make a small contribution back to Project Binder around an aspect they may have found tricky.

+I'd like to make use of my connections in _The Turing Way_ community to help fund and advertise this event.

-I'm calling this event a "do-athon" as a I want to avoid the association that contributions are only code that, unfortunately, comes with the term "hackathon".
+I'm calling this event a "do-athon" as a I want to encourage non-code contributions.

 #### Slide 12